banner-bg

 Collect 100 items

-Inform the parents of the big day, then ask them to help you collect 100 small items by sending their child to school with a certain amount.
-For example, you can ask them to collect 100 buttons, pieces of candy, stickers, cheerios, spaghetti noodles, paper clips, pretzels, etc.
+Inform families of the big day, then ask them to help you collect 100 small items by sending their child to school with a certain amount.
+For example, you can ask them to collect 100 buttons, pieces of candy, stickers, cheerios, spaghetti noodles, paper clips, pretzels, or any other small item.

 Glue the items to a poster board to help your children visualize what the number 100 looks like.